guikarai/PE-LinuxONE/index.md

      AES CMAC |         0              0 |         0             0
       AES XTS |         0              0 |         0             0
 ```
+**Note:** Data integrity operation with sha1 and sha256 was correcly reported.
+AES is accelerated by default and is not reported because not passing by libica device driver.

-By default, scp doesn't use the best ciphers of IBM Z and LinuxONE.
+**Note2:** By default, scp doesn't use the best ciphers of IBM Z and LinuxONE.
 However, it is possible to specify it manually with -c option.

 Let's compare the defaut cipher performance with an optimized cipher.
 Please issue the following command:
 ```
 root@crypt06:~# scp -c aes256-ctr data.512M root@localhost:/dev/null
 root@localhost's password: